header-banner-keepinghens.jpg

 Shane: We got the girls from a breeder in South West London.
 It’s worth finding a reputable breeder - ours was recommended to us by some friends who got their chickens from them a few years back, as they seemed to breed hens which were used to being around humans so they were well suited to being pets.

-2. Are they just like having any other pet?
+2. Are they like any other pet?

 Shane: Not quite.
 We keep our chickens in the backyard outside, but we do have a bit of fun with them, particularly in the summer months.
 We let them follow us round outside when we’re doing gardening, and the kids will pick them up and play with them sometimes!